inkVerb/VIP/501/Lesson-07.md

 ### Cleanup via `cron` Task

-We learned about `cron` tasks in [Shell 401 Lesson 3](https://github.com/inkVerb/vip/blob/master/401/Lesson-03.md)
+We learned about `cron` tasks in [Linux 401 Lesson 3](https://github.com/inkVerb/vip/blob/master/401/Lesson-03.md)

 We can use `cron` to run a php file